azrielcodes/azrielcodes/README.md

   - Creative and user-friendly design solutions for websites.

 - **Tutoring:**
-  - Personalized tutoring sessions to help you grasp programming concepts, improve your skills, and excel in Linux-related topics.
+  - Personalized tutoring sessions to help you grasp programming concepts.

 ## Contact